 Developing your mental approach to fighting including your thoughts is essential to your persistence in the cage.
 When you have a winning mentality, you will do all it takes to avoid going down.

 Every form of training will seem like an enjoyable activity.
-Anyone with a winning attitude always comes out on top, and the cage is no exception.
+Anyone with a winning attitude always comes out on top, and the cage is no different.

 MMA Training Tip #9: Draw Inspiration From Within